facebook/react-native-website/docs/communication-ios.md

 AppRegistry.registerComponent('AwesomeProject', () => ImageBrowserApp);
 ```

 `RCTRootView` also provides a read-write property `appProperties`.
-After `appProperties` is set, the React Native app is re-rendered with new properties.
+After `appProperties` is set, React Native app is re-rendered with new properties.
 The update is only performed when the new updated properties differ from the previous ones.

 ```
 NSArray *imageList = @[@"http://foo.com/bar3.png",